Subscribe

 While the U.S. will remain “an active part of this alliance,” NATO countries will need to spend significantly more to fill the defense gaps, he said.

-Trump has called on members to increase minimum spending levels from the current benchmark of 2% of gross domestic product to 5%.
+Trump has called on members to increase their minimum spending levels to 5% of GDP.

 A key question that remains unanswered is how soon allies are expected to field ground forces capable of deterring potential Russian aggression without a major contribution from the U.S. military.